-The Group compliance function is led by the Group Compliance Officer who reports into the Group General Counsel.
-The Group Compliance Officer is responsible for the Group and FIBL's compliance oversight and is the Money Laundering Reporting Officer.
+The Group compliance function is led by the Group Head of Compliance who reports into the Group Chief Operating Officer & Group General Counsel.
+The Group Head of Compliance is responsible for the Group and FIBL's compliance oversight and is the Money Laundering Reporting Officer.